ppy/osu-wiki/wiki/Help_Centre/en.md

 **It's time to upgrade!
 Very old versions of the game aren't allowed to submit new scores, so you'll need to force an update by going into `Options` -> `General` -> `Run osu! updater`.**

-If this doesn't work, you can close osu! and restart the osu.exe while holding down the `Shift` key.
+If this doesn't work, you can close osu! and restart the osu!.exe while holding down the `Shift` key.
 This will provide you with a few upgrade and repair options, one of which is to update your game to the latest version.

 #### My scores aren't submitting!